Tillit Sidney Teddlie

-Tillit Sidney Teddlie (June 3, 1885 – August 17, 1987) was a singing school teacher, composer, publisher, and minister of the Church of Christ.
+Tillit Sidney Teddlie (June 3, 1885 – August 17, 1987) was an American singing school teacher, composer, publisher, and minister of the Church of Christ.

-Teddlie was born June 3, 1885, at Swan, Texas (Smith County), the son of Theodore and Sarah Ann (Porter) Teddlie.
+Teddlie was born June 3 1885, at Swan, Texas (Smith County), the son of Theodore and Sarah Ann (Porter) Teddlie.
 In 1903, he was baptized into Christ, and also taught his first shape note singing school, which lasted for two weeks.
 He composed his first song in 1906.
 During his lifetime, Teddlie taught singing schools for 61 years, composed 130 songs, published 14 song books, and served as a full-time evangelist, including preaching for the Johnson Street Church of Christ (1945–1951) and Central Church of Christ in Greenville, Texas, and Churches of Christ in Ennis, Sulphur Springs, Lone Oak and Quinlan.

 Personal life and death

-Tillit S. Teddlie married Edna Webb (1880-1959).
+Tillit S. Teddlie married Edna Webb (1880–1959).
 They had one son, Pete.
-Teddlie died on August 17, 1987 in Gunter, Texas, aged 102.
+Teddlie died on August 17, 1987, in Gunter, Texas, aged 102.
 He is buried in the Forest Park Cemetery at Greenville, Texas.
 Upon his grave stone is inscribed the title of one of his most popular hymns - "Heaven Holds All To Me".